Military Road School

 The Military Road School is an historic public school building in the Brightwood neighborhood in the Northwest Quadrant of Washington, D.C.
 It was listed on the National Register of Historic Places in 2003.

-Since 2003, it has been occupied by the Latin American Montessori Bilingual Public Charter School.
+From 2003 to 2020, it was occupied by the Latin American Montessori Bilingual Public Charter School.

 History

 The Military Road School was established in 1864 to educate free people of color.
 The site was formerly occupied by the barracks of Fort Stevens and was located on what was then Military Road, which connected Washington's Civil War forts.
 Many freedmen and freedwomen settled near forts for protection and employment.
 It was one of the first schools in Washington to open after Congress authorized the education of African Americans.
 The students who attended school came from the neighborhood, traveled from other parts of upper Northwest Washington, as well as from Montgomery County, Maryland.
 The school remained open until 1954 when the Brown v.
 Board of Education decision desegregated public schools in the United States.